gwax/www-gwax/posts/2006/03/my-god-of-war-is-on-break-it-seems.rst

 time.
 Unfortunately, today I seem to have picked up more injuries than any other day; meh, battle scars, oh well.
-I think that I'm going to have to take a step back and see if I can't reapproach this mental issue with a more naieve outlook on Friday.
+I think that I'm going to have to take a step back and see if I can't reapproach this mental issue with a more naïve outlook on Friday.